d3cl/d3cl.github.io/_posts/htb/challenges/2023-03-31-htb_challenges_cop.md

     if db is not None: db.close()
 ```

 We can write a script that performs an SQL injection on the product_id parameter to add our serialized payload that then spawns a reverse shell.
-I didn't managed to get `cat flag.txt` payload to work, but a reverse shell did work.
+I didn't managed to get the `cat flag.txt` payload to work, but a reverse shell did work.

 ```python
 import requests